jdossgollin/blog/content/pages/about.md

 Some topics I'm currently working on include:

 * Identifying and modeling the physical causal chain of high-impact climate extremes
-* Developing statistical and dynamical diagnostics of climate forecasts
+* Statistical and dynamical diagnostics of climate forecasts
 * Integrating engineering, financial, and policy tools for climate risk management
 * Applying Markov decision processes and reinforcement learning
+* Designing robust and interpretable algorithms for decision-making in critical systems
-* Assessing future climate risk to infrastructure systems
+* Assessing the distribution of climate risk over space, time, and social groups

 If you are interested in any of these areas I would be delighted to discuss how we can collaborate!
 To learn about my previous work on these topics, see [my publications](publications).